 A House of Lords decision in June 2008 overturned long-established case law on ‘disability-related discrimination’ under the Disability Discrimination Act 1995 (DDA).
-This substantially reduced the usefulness of that type of claim, and claimants instead had to try and argue cases as a breach of the duty to make reasonable adjustments, or as harassment.
-The Government has now rectified the position in Great Britain (but not Northern Ireland) by introducing discrimination arising from disability in Equality Act 2010.
+The decision substantially reduced the usefulness of that type of claim.
+In Northern Ireland the decision still applies, so claimants instead have to try and argue cases as a breach of the reasonable adjustment duty for example, and there is a particular problem as regards exams.
+In the rest of the UK the government rectified the position through the Equality Act 2010 by introducing discrimination arising from disability.

 Facts and decision

 Held by the House of Lords: there was no breach of the DDA.
-The most important reason for this was that in deciding whether the tenant had been treated less favourably, the court must compare his treatment by the council with that of any other tenant who had sublet.
-Since the council would also seek possession from other tenants who had sublet, there was no discrimination.
+The most important reason for this was that in deciding whether the tenant had been treated less favourably, the court must compare his treatment by the Council with how any other tenant would be treated if they sublet.
+Since the Council would also seek possession from other tenants who sublet, there was no discrimination.

 Rectification by Equality Act 2010

-Importance and implications of the decision – before October 2010
+Importance and implications of the decision in Northern Ireland

 The Malcolm decision overturned the previous interpretation of ‘disability-related discrimination’ (i.e. less favourable treatment for a reason related to a disability) laid down by the Court of Appeal in Clark v Novacold.

 - Under Clark v Novacold, this could be disability-related discrimination.
-The reason for the dismissal was the expected absence, and the treatment of the disabled person was compared with the treatment of a person who would not be absent.
+The reason for the dismissal was the expected absence.
+This reason fell within s.3A because the absence was related to the disability.
+The treatment of the disabled person was compared with the treatment of a person who would not be absent.
 The latter would not have been dismissed, so the disabled person had been treated less favourably.
-The onus would then move to the employer to show that the dismissal was ‘justified’ under the DDA, and whether he could do so would decide whether or not the dismissal was lawful.
+The onus then moved to the employer to show that the dismissal was ‘justified’ under the DDA.
+Whether the employer could show this would decide whether or not the dismissal was lawful.

-- Under the House of Lords decision in London Borough of Lewisham v Malcolm, there would be no disability-related discrimination in this example.
+- Under the House of Lords decision in Malcolm, there is no disability-related discrimination in this example.
 The treatment of the disabled person is compared with how the employer would treat another person who was going to be absent from work for a similar period.
 Assuming the other person would be dismissed as well, there is no less favourable treatment of the disabled person.
 The court does not even get to look at whether the dismissal is ‘justified’.

-After Malcolm, ‘disability-related discrimination’ was no longer of real use to claimants – it had roughly the same scope as direct discrimination (see JP Europe Ltd v Chweidan (link to bailii.org), CA, June 2011).
-This means that the DDA’s ‘justification’ defence was no longer (or hardly ever) relevant, as the defence only applied to disability-related discrimination which is not direct discrimination.
-Less favourable treatment in the new sense had a much more restricted meaning, but the employer, service provider etc could not try and show it was justfified.
+After Malcolm, ‘disability-related discrimination’ (which now applies only in Northern Ireland) is no longer of real use to claimants.
+It has roughly the same scope as direct discrimination (see JP Europe Ltd v Chweidan (link to bailii.org), Court of Appeal, 2011).
+This means that the DDA’s ‘justification’ defence is no longer (or hardly ever) relevant.
+There is no justification defence for direct discrimination, so the defence would only apply if there is any disability-related discrimination which is not direct discrimination.

-So far, the courts have said ‘yes’.
+The courts in Great Britain said ‘yes’.
 The facts before the House of Lords involved the DDA rules on provision of premises.
-However, the DDA rules on employment, provision of services etc, included identical wording.
-For discrimination which happened before October 2010 (ie pre-Equality Act 2010), the courts have treated the House of Lords decision as applying equally to other parts of the DDA.
+However, the DDA rules on employment, provision of services etc, included – and in Northern Ireland still include – identical wording, as does the 2005 Order setting out the Northern Ireland rules on education.
+For discrimination which happened before October 2010 in Great Britain – and so far as I know still now in Northern Ireland – the courts have treated the House of Lords decision as applying equally to other parts of the DDA.

 - At least some of the Law Lords in the Malcolm decision itself seemed to think that their interpretation would – or would probably – apply equally to employment and provision of services.